 Exceptionally well-reviewed on Amazon, with nearly 500 five-star reviews, the Geardo Battle Rope is one of our favorite ropes for working out at home.

 Only downside?
-No anchor included, your wall or Velcro anchor needs to be purchased separately.
+No anchor included, a wall or Velcro anchor needs to be purchased separately.

 Amazon Basics Battle Training Rope